True Sports Physical Therapy Podcast

 The episode also covers Philippe's journey opening a cash-based practice in Manhattan, the grind of knocking on 70+ physician doors, and the key lesson from standup comedy that every clinician should hear: complete composure, no matter what the patient says.
 Tune in.

-#TrueSportsPT #PhilippeSchaefer #MalePelvicFloor #PelvicFloorPT #SportsRehab #CashBasedPractice #PhysicalTherapy #HipPain #GroinPain #RehabPodcast
+#TrueSportsPT #PhilippeSchafer #MalePelvicFloor #PelvicFloorPT #SportsRehab #CashBasedPractice #PhysicalTherapy #HipPain #GroinPain #RehabPodcast

 Welcome to the True Sports Physical Therapy Podcast.
 In this episode, Dr. Yoni Rosenblatt sits down with Austin Current, CSCS, CISSN, strength coach, personal trainer, and author of The Science of Strength Training, for a conversation that bridges the gap between personal training and sports physical therapy.